-The road over the pass is an old military track.
-It’s gravel, very narrow, and impassable in winters due the snow.
+Set high in the Cottian Alps, a mountain range in the southwestern part of the Alps, the road to the summit is an old military track.
+It’s totally unpaved and impassable in winters due the snow.
 It’s a trail only for 4x4 or Enduro.
 After rain it’s impassable.
 The pass is located on the way to Le Fort de la Redoute, a high mountain fort built in 1630 by the House of Savoy and named 'Fort Traverset'.
 Access to the fort is actually prohibited because the danger of collapse.
 The unpaved climb to Col de la Traversette is very ride-able, with stunning views, and some history at the summit.

 Pic: Radovan Podmanický